High-dimensional GARCH process segmentation with an application to Value-at-Risk: Two-stage change point detection methodology

-Empirical residuals have been widely adopted for detecting changes in the unconditional variance and/or parameters of univariate, conditionally heteroscedastic processes, see \cite{kokoszka2002}, \cite{lee2003}, \cite{de2004} and \cite{piotr2013}.
-For stationary processes, the squared empirical residuals may be regarded as approximating a series of i.i.d. random variables.
-Even in the presence of change-points, such transformation tends to reduce the autocorrelations in the transformed series to a considerable degree, while the change-points are reflected in their means.
+While it is possible to adopt an alternative transformation as $g_0$, the proposed transformation in~\eqref{eq:gone} is closely related to empirical residuals which have been popularly adopted for change point analysis in time-varying and conditionally heteroscedastic univariate processes, see \cite{kokoszka2002}, \cite{lee2003}, \cite{de2004}, \cite{piotr2013} and \cite{barassi2018}.
+For stationary processes, empirical residuals approximates a series of i.i.d.\ innovations and, even in the presence of change points, such transformation tends to reduce the autocorrelations.
+Moreover, $U_{i, t}$ `encodes' the presence and the locations of any change point in $\bOm_i(t)$.
+More specifically,